Global-Ecosystems-Atlas/ess-efg-dropdown-fix/README.md

    pip install -r requirements.txt
    ```

-4. Create a `api_key.txt` file and paste your API key inside.
+4. Create a `api_key.txt` file and paste your ESS API key inside.

 5. Set the variables `new_efgs`, `project_id` and `metadata_name` at the beginning of the script